Advanced Slurm

 • miniforge3/20240410 open-source distribution, maintained by community, uses conda-forge as default channel, fully open-source conda installer using community packages.

-Building a Conda Environment from Scratch
+Creating a Conda Environment from the Command Line

 module load miniconda3/20240410